johnbeve/PHI-696/Project-3/README.md

   (d) An organization may have no members as part.
   (e) Any site is partially bounded by some instance of Material Entity.
   (f) A book placed under the leg of a wobbly table has acquired a new function.
-  (g) A glass vase cushioned with packing tape for all time, has the disposition to break.
+  (g) A glass vase cushioned with packing material for all time, has the disposition to break.
   (h) Spacetime is a class in BFO.
   (i) The continuant fiat boundary class of BFO is closed, meaning, there are no subclasses beyond those identified presently in BFO.
 ```